cooldad23/ai-learning-2026/README.md

 -

 Completed Module 4 of Coursera's Python for Everybody course

-Completed "Pay Calculator" assignment - Writing a program to prompt the user for hours and rate per hour using input to compute gross pay
+- Completed "Pay Calculator" assignment - Writing a program to prompt the user for hours and rate per hour using input to compute gross pay

-Note-taking on Conditional Statements

 • 01/12
 -